 So in summary, I am entirely happy to pick, carefully prepare and eat fly agaric as a food – but that doesn’t mean you should feel the same!

 Anyway, back to the mushroom itself…Eaten raw (or if you drink the post-cooking broth), your body will have to deal with a cocktail of active compounds.
 Upon ingestion, muscimol and ibotenic acid can cause nausea and stupification (which can be seriously unpleasant, though seldom life-threatening).
 Usually after that (maybe an hour or so) come hallucinations, vivid visual disturbances and occasionally feelings of hugely exaggerated movements whereby the intoxicated person may take a huge leap to step over a small twig (and feel like they have jumped over a hill).
 It seems that muscimol is the principal psychoactive constituent of Amanita muscaria, causing sedation and delirium, while ibotenic acid acts as a prodrug to the muscimol – ie. helping to increase its bio-availability.
-As with all drugs, dosage and personal tolerance is all important to the physiological response, and mindset and setting can strongly influence the psychedelic outcomes.
-Apart from legal considerations, this is not a drug to take lightly.
+Drying reduces As with all drugs, dosage and personal tolerance is all important to the physiological response, and mindset and setting can strongly influence the psychedelic outcomes.
+This is not a drug to take lightly.

 The potency of the active ingredients in fly agaric can depend on when you pick it.
 First flush FlAgs (which tend to appear between July and August in SW Scotland where I am based) tend to be much more potent than later ones.
 Also significant is the stage of growth at which it is picked – generally, the younger and more intense the red, the more potent.
 And there is also the matter of personal tolerances.